 One of the books to be presented is shown (image, right): a guide to the Underwater Archaeological Park of Baia (map, left, larger at this link), a spectacular and little-known (except to SCUBA divers!) display of Roman archaeology.
 The book will then be released in Naples at the end of this month (ed.
 Valtrend, Naples).
 The book is the first of its kind about the underwater archaeology of Baia and is the work of Vincenzo Maione and Pasquale Vassallo.
 Maione, one of the founding members of the Campi Flegrei Diving Club, has written the text.
 The club has existed since 1992 and maintains an English-language website.
 The photography (including the cover shown here) is amazing.
-Photographer Vassallo is from Naples and has become a widely-known and respected underwater photographer whose work has appeared in publications around the globe.
+Photographer Vassallo is from Naples and has become a widely-known and respected underwater photographer whose work has appeared in publications around the world.
 He started on his home turf (surf?), the Bay of Naples, many years ago and gradually expanded.
 He has an interest in Asian underwater sites and will give a presentation at ADEX 2016.

 (Apr 17) - It took some doing, but at last tourists and locals alike finally have a chance to see some of the treasures of Oplontis, the least-known of the Big Three sites destroyed by the eruption of Vesuvius in 79 A.D. (the other two are Pompeii and Herculaneum.)
 The exhibit is at Palazzo Criscuolo in the town of Torre Annunziata, location of the ruins.
 On display on the premises of Palazzo Crisculo are 70 items from the ruins.
 The exhibit is entitled A picco sul mare.
 Arredi di lusso al tempo di Poppea [roughly, "Looking down at the sea.
 Luxury in the age of Poppaea."]
 The exhibit will run into December of this year.
-The project is part of the ongoing effort to open Oplontis—that is, the physical site, itself—to more and more persons.
+The project is part of the ongoing effort to open Oplontis —that is, the physical site, itself, to more and more persons.
 That plan continues and involves the participation of local high school students in the creation of a virtual reality reconstruction of the entire site that can be delivered to smart phones.

 (Apr 18) - The term "soundscape" is from the 1960s and means, roughly, the sounds that you hear all around you —your acoustic environment.
 The sounds may then be recorded, collected and used, as in the case of Napolisoundscape, to build up a sound archive of the city over time.
 It's intriguing to realize how time-specific some sounds are and how quickly they can change.
 For example, when is the last time you heard (except in a recording or film) the sound of a steam locomotive?
 The clicking of a dial telephone?
 A typewriter?
 Napolisoundscape is a project started in 2013 at the Electronic Music department of the Conservatory of San Pietro a Majella in Naples; the project was started by Dario Casillo and Christian Sommaiuolo (pictured), both graduates in piano studies at the conservatory.
 The project was inspired by earlier work of Canadian researcher Murray Schafer at Simon Fraser University, which still maintains the World Soundscape Project.
 In Naples, researchers are busy recording the changing sounds of speech, the musical cries of street-vendors, the sounds generated in public squares both day and night, the sirens of emergency vehicles, the clip-clop of horses' hooves on cobble-stones, traffic jams, church bells, the shreds of music drifting out onto the street from the practice rooms of the conservatory, the comings and goings at the port, the tiny parish street bands that parade around on weekends —everything you can imagine (the gentleman in the image is recording the soundscape of the new metro station under construction at the port of Naples).
 It is obviously a never-ending project, and I can think of something they have already missed!— something that will never come again.
 Thank God.
-It's the cacophony of 200 teenagers packed onto a ferry boat going to Capri; each one of them is carrying a battery-driven portable 45 rpm phonograph and each one of them is blaring a different song.
+It's the cacophony of 200 teenagers packed onto a ferry boat going to Capri; each one of them is has a battery-driven portable 45 rpm record-player (!) and each one of them is blaring a different song.
 Digital technology has saved us.
 Each one of those kids is now locked into his or her own little world of "friends" and silence and that's fine with me.
 This project to record the sounds of Naples was not helped at all by a local TV presentation telling you to go to "Napolisounscape.com" (sic) for further information.
-But at least the musicians get it right—the Napolisoundscape people like the guy in the photo.
+But at least the musicians get it right—the Napolisoundscape, people like the guy in the photo.
 This is the link to their homepage.

 (Apr 26) - photo of the day 1 : This is the small port on the south side of the Royal Palace.
 It is adjacent to the main commercial port of Naples.
 This photo is from album 1 at this link.
 Click on the image (right) for a larger image and link to explanatory text.